 - Team Meeting, which involves the child, his family and often other people important to the child (such as a teacher), and is a time to discuss the strengths of the client and the family, and the resources available to address their needs.

 - Family Therapy, which is provided by Master’s level clinicians to help foster children transition to, and navigate within, different family systems toward forming healthier relationships.
-SOC uses the Child Parent Psychotherapy (CPP) model in working with children ages 0-6 years old, which means the focus is on the relationship between the infant, toddler or child, and his primary caregiver.
+SOC uses the Child Parent Psychotherapy (CPP) model in working with children ages 0-6 years old, which means the focus is on the relationship between the infant, toddler or child, and their primary caregiver.
 The focus of treatment is to address trauma the child experienced that now interferes with the development of age-appropriate milestones.

 - Individual Therapy, which is provided by Master’s level clinicians when clinically indicated.
-With small children and pre-teens, a mix of art and play therapy techniques may be used to facilitate expressed emotion and to “work through” previous trauma and/or current difficulties.
+With small children and pre-teens, a mix of art and play therapy techniques may be used to facilitate expressed emotion and to “work through” previous trauma and current difficulties.
 With adolescents, SOC clinicians generally use “talk” therapy, yet remain flexible enough to allow for other methods.
 SOC clinicians literally meet their clients where they are, as most therapy is offered off-site.
 Therapeutic work through SOC can be done on a basketball court, in a car, or on a back porch.
 Most often, however, the foster home acts as the clients' therapy space.

 - Collateral Therapeutic Interventions, which might include consultation with the child’s psychiatrist regarding the prescription and administration of medication; supporting the process of ensuring a child’s educational needs are being met within the school-setting; attending sibling visitation in an effort to improve sibling interactions; and, in general, collaborating with other professionals serving the child and family.
 An SOC clinician does not replace the caseworker, who is still responsible for all case management responsibilities, but clinicians do work collaboratively with the caseworker.

-- Court, School and Community Advocacy, for which the SOC Clinician may be called upon to report about a client’s progress in services and functioning within the foster home.
+- Court, School and Community Advocacy, for which the SOC clinician may be called upon to report about a client’s progress in services and functioning within the foster home.

-- Linkage Services, which may be recommended by the SOC Clinician to provide additional support to, and stability for, the child and family, such as after-school programs, extra-curricular sports and summer camps.
+- Linkage Services, which may be recommended by the SOC clinician to provide additional support to, and stability for, the child and family, such as after-school programs, extra-curricular sports and summer camps.
 SOC has a small funding pool to assistant with the costs of these services.

-- Respite Care, which can be offered by the SOC clinician based on the child’s and family’s needs for special opportunities to develop the child’s life and social skills, to allow foster parents a short break from parenting, to provide the child with a unique one-on-one mentoring relationship, and/or to introduce the child to new recreational and educational activities.
+- Respite Care, which can be offered by the SOC clinician based on the child’s and family’s needs for special opportunities to develop the child’s life and social skills, to allow foster parents a short break from parenting, to provide the child with a unique mentoring relationship, and/or to introduce the child to new recreational and educational activities.

-How to Access the System of Care
+How to Access System of Care Series

-Once a child becomes an SOC client, service is generally provided to the child over a four-month time frame, and begins with assessments and a Child and Family Team meeting convened by the SOC Clinician.
+Once a child becomes an SOC client, service is generally provided to the child over a six-month time frame, and begins with assessments and a Child and Family Team meeting convened by the SOC Clinician.
 Other services may include individual therapy, family therapy, group therapy, 24-hour emergency response, crisis intervention, court/school/community advocacy, collateral therapeutic interventions, respite services, and linkage services.